JasonMolisani/CS-490---Project-2/README.md

     - **Resolved** - Valid URLs that are not also images links, become clickable hyperlinks
 13. MessageHistory now parses html tags that are included in messages.
 I should add a method to the bot the screens and cleans incoming messages to prevent abuse
     - **Unresolved** - Currently unattempted
+14. The number of users in the chat room may be lower than expedcted.
+It decreases on every disconnect, but only increases with login
+    - **Unresolved** - The points where I am emitting the number of users is fine, but I should change to create a list of clients that are logged in (see improvement 10) and be sending the length of that list instead of tracking on an int.
+The actual implementation will have something to do with socketio's rooms and may not actually be a list.